cdeitrick/isolate_parsers/README.md

   --filter-1000bp       Whether to filter out variants that occur within
                         1000bp of each other.
 Usually indicates a mapping error.
+  --reference REFERENCE_LABEL
+                        The sample that was used as the reference, if available.
+  --snp-categories SNP_CATEGORIES
+                        Categories to use when concatenating SNPs into a fasta file.
+  --regex REGEX         Used to extract sample names from the given filename.
+                        Currently Disabled
+  --single              Indicates that there is only one sample.
+Used for
+                        debugging.

 ```

 ## Input